jejemerong/contract/logs/Count.debug.md

 109 RETURN - LINE 7
 ```

-- The Case of count being Minus and the log is **false Transaction mined but execution failed**
+- The Case of count being negative and the log is **false Transaction mined but execution failed**

 ```
 281 REVERT - LINE 15